List of 40 Famous Forests in India to visit

 Sariska Tiger Reserve

-Sariska Tiger Reserve is a part of the Aravalli biodiversity region in Alwar, located in Rajasthan state, covering 881 sq km.
+Sariska Tiger Reserve is a part of the Aravalli biodiversity region in Alwar, located in the state, covering 881 sq km.

 Jaipur to Sariska tiger reserve distance is 107 km through NH21, and Delhi is 202 kmJaipur International Airport is the nearest airport.
-From there, it takes two hours to reach Sariska Tiger Reserve.
-The nearest railway station is Sawai Madhopur, 11 kilometres away.
+From there, it takes two hours to reach the Sariska Tiger Reserve.
+The closest railway station is Sawai Madhopur, 11 kilometres away.

 Sariska Tiger Reserve Visiting Timings